NSO-developer/nso-gitbook/development/advanced-development/developing-neds/README.md

 admin@ncs(config)# commit
 ```

-### Adapting the Service to the `juniper-junos_nc-gen` NED <a href="#d5e11047" id="d5e11047"></a>
+### Adapting the Service to the `juniper-junos_nc` NED <a href="#d5e11047" id="d5e11047"></a>

-Now that the service's configuration is in place using the legacy `juniper-junos` NED to configure the `PE2` Junos device, proceed and switch to using the `juniper-junos_nc-gen` NED with `PE2` instead.
+Now that the service's configuration is in place using the legacy `juniper-junos` NED to configure the `PE2` Junos device, proceed and switch to using the `juniper-junos_nc` NED with `PE2` instead.
 The service template and Python code will need a few adaptations.

 ### **Un-deploy MPLS VPN Services Instances with `no-networking`**

-To keep the NSO service meta-data information intact when bringing up the service with the new `juniper-junos_nc-gen` NED, first `un-deploy` the service instances in NSO, only keeping the configuration on the devices:
+To keep the NSO service meta-data information intact when bringing up the service with the new `juniper-junos_nc` NED, first `un-deploy` the service instances in NSO, only keeping the configuration on the devices:

 ```cli
 admin@ncs(config)# vpn l3vpn * un-deploy no-networking